-The proposal will meet current city zoning code and comprehensive plan requirements and is compatible with adjacent and nearby mixed uses.
+The proposal will meet current city zoning code and comprehensive plan requirements and is compatible with adjacent and nearby commercial business and multi-family uses.

 m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any: